 How will my gift count if I am a double or triple major?

 Your one gift will count in the participation calculation for each school where you have a major.

 - Online through giving.binghamton.edu

-- Through the telefund – they will start calling seniors from 3/20 through the end of the semester.
+- Through the telefund – they will be calling seniors during the Spring 2018 semester.

-- By visiting the Student Philanthropy Committee’s weekly tabling events.
+- By visiting the Student Philanthropy Committee’s Spring tabling events.